 The YMCA Caldwell Center is in the Glenwood neighborhood, a racially diverse, economically disadvantaged area with 46.8% of the residents living below poverty and 53.5% having less than a high school education.
 The goal of working with this YMCA branch was twofold: the project aided community psychologist Amie McKibban in teaching her students real-world, marketable skills relevant to community psychological research, and the community partners received assistance in developing a tangible product that could be utilized to better serve community members’ needs.
 This partnership was established through the University of Southern Indiana’s Outreach and Engagement office, which is designed to connect community entities in need of services with researchers on campus.
-The collaborative effort rested on two demonstrable outcomes for the Caldwell Center: to provide qualitative feedback from different age groups utilizing their services (a bottom-up focus on residents’ needs) and to create a quantitative measurement tool that could be used to collect data more easily and quickly once they ended our partnership.
+The collaborative effort rested on two demonstrable outcomes for the Caldwell Center: to provide qualitative feedback from different age groups utilizing their services (a bottom-up focus on residents’ needs) and to create a quantitative measurement tool that could be used to collect data more easily and quickly once they ended the partnership.

 Bottom-Up and Top-Down Approaches

 Collaborative partnerships, as illustrated in Case Study 15.1, are often more formal in nature, designed to meet a specific need of the organization, and have a specified timeline with an end goal.
 Although not always true, collaborative partnerships tend to take a to social change.
 That is, they tend to be designed by experts or community leaders who are often not part of the community the social change will impact.
 Top-down approaches carry with them the benefit of expertise and legitimacy, but also run the risk of reflecting the experiences and world views of the experts.
 In other words, the needs and voices of the community may be lost in translation (Fawcett, et al., 1995).
-This approach also runs the risk of reinforcing existing power structures, and as you learned in Chapter 1, inequality in power structures is often the root cause of other inequalities, such as poverty and income.
+This approach also runs the risk of reinforcing existing power structures, and as you learned in Chapter 1, inequality in power structures is often the root cause of other problems such as poverty and income inequality.

 Often, when we think of community organizing, a top-down approach isn’t the first thing that comes to mind.
 Although this is a beneficial approach in certain settings, sometimes the most powerful forms of social change utilize a , which originate at the level.
 That is, they are designed by community members rather than experts or professionals.
 An easy way to illustrate this difference is with mental health care.
 Seeking the services of a therapist is a top-down approach to mental health care.
 You seek the expert advice of a therapist to feel better.
 On the other hand, self-help groups represent a bottom-up approach, where you seek the support of others with mental health difficulties to feel better.